TezzStrom/MS2/README.md

 ### Browser testing

+**Layout:** Testing layout and the appearance of the site for consistency of UI.

+**Functionality:** Ensuring that there is a consistency in the functionality.

 | Browser |        Layout        | functionality |
 | ------- | :------------------: | :-----------: |
 | Chrome  |          ✔️          |      ✔️       |